ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Correspondingly, EAT allows claims to be organized using mechanisms like submodules and nested EATs (see {{submods}}).
 The entity to which a claim applies is the submodule in which it appears, or to the top-level entity if it doesn't appear in a submodule.

-An entity also corresponds to a "system component", as defined in the Internet Security Glossary {{RFC4949}}.
+An entity also corresponds to a "system component", as defined in the Internet Security Glossary {{RFC4949}}, except that in the EAT context an "entity" never refers to a person or organization.
-That glossary also defines "entity" and "system entity" as something that may be a person or organization as well as a system component.
-In the EAT context, "entity" never refers to a person or organization.
-The hardware and software that implement a server or service used by a web site may be an entity, but the organization that runs the web site is not an entity nor is the web site itself.
-An entity is an implementation in hardware, software or both.

 Some examples of entities: